 Throughout the day, Blair and Jamie taught 129 high school students from six different classes including chemistry, biology, and environmental science.
 The students showed genuine interest in the subject matter, asking questions about specific environmental pollutants and about science and college in general.

 A field trip for 28 local 5th graders from Hoover Elementary School was held at the Sinnhuber Aquatic Research Laboratory (SARL) on May 12, 2014.
-SARL, directed by Dr. Robert Tanguay, is a large state- of- the -art zebrafish facility used greatly for OSU SRP Project 3 – Systems Approach to Define Toxicity of Complex PAH Mixtures.
+SARL, directed by Dr. Robyn Tanguay, is a large state- of- the -art zebrafish facility used greatly for OSU SRP Project 3 – Systems Approach to Define Toxicity of Complex PAH Mixtures.

 The SARL personnel, along with SRP Trainees and other grad students and postdocs, wanted the students to get hands-on experience and enjoy science.
 Specifically the students learned all the unique features of zebrafish and how they are used in scientific research.